 Before you start searching for the secret sauce which is important achieve optimised Facebook CPM and CPI, let’s first have a look at why these metrics exist today; In just 4 months from the launch of Thefacebook (Facebook’s original nomenclature) on February 4, 2004, their first advertising contract, brokered by Mr Youth, was signed with Dunkin’ Donuts and Victoria’s Secret Pink for a meager sum of $5000, to provide for the server costs and provide the users with an uninterrupted service.
-This was the humble beginning to what later turned out to be an exploding market.
-In the years thereafter, it has been through several makeovers (including the name changing to Facebook) to evolve as one of leading corporations worldwide to this date when Facebook Inc. (NASDAQ:FB) became the fastest company in the Standard & Poor’s 500 Index to reach a market cap of $250 billion.
+This was the humble beginning of what later turned out to be an exploding market.
+In the years thereafter, it has been through several makeovers (including the name change to Facebook) to evolve as one of leading corporations worldwide to this date when Facebook Inc. (NASDAQ:FB) became the fastest company in the Standard & Poor’s 500 Index to reach a market cap of $250 billion.
 With advertising being the most visible of its revenue sources, what it means to the advertiser is essential to be known.

 Facebook’s earliest experiments in advertising, Flyers and Flyers Pro, helped social events on college campuses to be promoted by students who could set a max price for what they were willing to spend for the ad.
 As Facebook spread beyond the Ivy League colleges, sponsored ad partners were welcomed to the network significantly boosting the revenue.
 This soon gave rise to the Cost Per Mille (CPM) or Cost Per Thousand (CPT) views mechanism.